Levrault/llangis.xyz/src/pages/post/Developer-diary-dev-log-1-Projectiles/index.md

 ### Child Scene

-I created Spear and Arrow that both inherit from Projectile.
-I wasted sometime remembering how to manage inherited AnimationPlayer since by default, they always be synced with the parent.
-After make some research, I found the hidden button `Make Sub-Resources Unique` that make my inherited AnimationPlayer unique.
+I created Spear and Arrow scene, both inherit from Projectile.
+I wasted sometime remembering how to manage inherited AnimationPlayer because by default, they are always synced with the parent.
+After some research, I found the hidden button `Make Sub-Resources Unique` that make my inherited AnimationPlayer unique.

 ![Make Sub-Resources Unique](./Make_Sub-Resources_Unique.gif)